Thredd Portal

 Post-Release Analysis & User Feedback

 In the 30 days post-release, we leveraged Hotjar (heatmaps), Google Analytics, and user surveys to track engagement and usability.
 Results showed a 50% reduction in time spent on key features like card and transaction search, improving efficiency.
+Heatmapping tools showed positive interaction with features with low bounce times on not completing feature lifecycle.

 User surveys and feedback sessions with internal staff and external clients confirmed the Thredd Portal MVP as a significant upgrade from Smart Client, with 100% of users agreeing it was an improvement.
 Onboarding time was reduced by 80%, and the addition of FAQ and documentation was well received.